 The Vikings had nowhere to turn but the sea.

-Over the centuries, their influence waned as various empires rose and fell.
+Over the centuries, their influence waned as other empires rose.
 Today, the Kingdom of Norway is slightly larger than New Mexico with a population of over five million.

-Again, however, the sea provided Norway with a pathway to wealth.
+Again, however, the sea has provided Norway with a pathway to wealth.

 Norway is number one.